 There are many reasons Florida has such high insurance rates.
 For starters, it has a huge population, most of which is licensed to drive.
 According to the U.S. Department of Transportation’s latest study, Florida has well over 14 million drivers on the road, which is 6.5% of all drivers in the country.
 Florida also has the highest percentage of uninsured motorists in the United States.
 26.7% of the population is currently uninsured, according to the Insurance Information Institute (iii).

 With so many people on the road, it should come as no surprise that Florida has a pretty high death rate for travelers.
 According to the Insurance Institute for Highway Safety’s (IIHS) latest study, for every 100,000 people, 14.7 will die in a car crash (the U.S. average is 11.2).

-Despite what the numbers show, it is possible to find cheap car insurance in Florida.
+Despite all of these factors driving higher premiums, it is possible to find cheap car insurance in Florida.
 There are a few companies in particular that are known for offering affordable rates to Florida drivers.
 To help you find the best one, we put together a list of the cheapest car insurance in Florida.